-- Satisfactory Academic Progress for financial aid students will be determined at the end of each payment period/semester (summer, fall/winter, or spring semester). - Students who are disqualified from financial aid eligibility will be notified (by mail or email) or mail and receive information regarding the petition process. - Students disqualified at any college in the LACCD are disqualified at all colleges within the LACCD. - Students will receive a Warning Letter if they were initially in good standing (based on SAP standards) but at the end of their most current semester they show one of the following academic deficiencies: - Cumulative GPA is less than 2.0. - Successful completion of less than 67% of attempted units.

-- Students will receive an Advisory Letter at the end of the first semester where their number of units attempted reaches or exceeds forty-five (45). - Students will be disqualified if they have one or more of the following academic deficiencies: - Cumulative GPA is less than 2.0 following a semester for which the student received a Warning Letter. - Successful completion of less than 67% of attempted units following a semester for which the student received a Warning Letter. - Total units attempted (excluding Remedial ESL and Basic Skills/Remedial classes) are equal to or greater than ninety (90). - An Associate or high degree has been earned outside the LACCD.
-Degree information received and posted to the district Student Information System during a semester will be evaluated for the following semester for potential disqualification. - Reestablishing Eligibility Students who have been disqualified or placed on Warning will reestablish financial aid eligibility for a future semester if they are determined to be meeting all SAP standards.
+- Satisfactory Academic Progress standing for financial aid students will be determined at the end of each payment period/semester (Summer, Fall/Winter, or Spring). - Students who are disqualified from financial aid eligibility will be notified (by mail or email) and receive information regarding the petition process. - Students disqualified at any college in the LACCD are disqualified at all colleges within the LACCD. - Students will receive a Warning Letter if they were initially in good standing (based on SAP standards) but at the end of their most current semester they show one of the following academic deficiencies: - Cumulative GPA is less than 2.0. - Successful completion of less than 67% of attempted units. - Students will receive an Advisory Letter at the end of the first semester where their number of units attempted reaches or exceeds 45 or 60, for students in AA/AS degree or transfer programs, and 24 units for students in certificate programs. - Students will be disqualified if they have one or more of the following academic deficiencies: - Cumulative GPA is less than 2.0 following a semester for which the student received a Warning Letter. - Successful completion of less than 67% of attempted units following a semester for which the student received a Warning Letter. - Total units attempted (excluding Remedial ESL and Basic Skills/Remedial classes) exceeds 150% of the Scheduled Program Length of the student's academic program. - An Associate or higher degree has been earned outside the LACCD.
+Degree information received and posted to the district Student Information System during a semester will be evaluated for the following semester for potential disqualification. - Students who have been disqualified or placed on Warning will reestablish financial aid eligibility for a future semester if they are determined to be meeting all SAP standards.
 As SAP standing is determined at the end of each payment period/semester, a student can regain financial aid eligibility by improving their academic standing until they meet all SAP standards.